Is Spain Changing the 90-Day Rule?

 If you want to stay in Spain longer than 90 days, you may be able to apply for one of the following visas:

-• Golden Visa – This visa applies if you buy real estate worth €500,000 or more (can be one or several properties).
+- Golden Visa – This visa applies if you buy real estate worth €500,000 or more (can be one or several properties).
 Buy shares from a Spanish company or have a bank deposit of over €1,000,000.
 Or invest in a Spanish business project or Spanish public debt worth more than €2,000,000.
+Due to be stopped in 2025.

 This is a simplified overview as the Spanish visa process is complex.
 Contact us for help with visa applications in Malaga.